mrtnvh/suitstrap/CONTRIBUTING.md

 ### HTML

-- Two spaces for indentation, never tabs
+- ALWAYS tabs for indentation
 - Double quotes only, never single quotes
 - Always use proper indentation
 - Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags)